lopezdsr/sql-query/sqlref/sql_reference.template.md

 Currently, {{site.data.keyword.Db2_on_Cloud_long}} is the only supported target database.

 Storing query results in a database will create a new table with the columns determined by the query result.
-When writing to Db2, the following type mapping rules apply:
+When writing to Db2, the following type-mapping rules apply:
  * String types are mapped to VARCHAR(32000) columns.
- * Struct types are not mapped and have to be flattened first.
+ * Struct types are not mapped and must be flattened first.
 See the `FLATTEN` [table transformation function](#tableTransformer).
- * Arrays, timeseries, and spatial data types are not mapped and have to be converted with appropriate SQL functions.
+ * Arrays, time series, and spatial data types are not mapped and must be converted with appropriate SQL functions.

 The table name and optional schema are specified as part of the target URI.
-**Important**: If a table with the given name already exists in the target database, that table is dropped before the query executes and all existing data is deleted.
+**Important**: If a table with the name that is indicated already exists in the target database, that table is dropped before the query executes and all existing data is deleted.

 You can use the `PARALLELISM x` clause to specify that multiple parallel database connections should be opened to write out